 High street versus online letting agents

 There was a time when high street letting agents were the only game in town.
 But the rise of online letting agents has given landlords plenty of new options to save money on high street letting agent fees.
 High street agents usually charge more than online letting agents because they have higher overheads.
 Unfortunately, you may not find that this represents value for money.
-Often, high street letting agents are A LOT more expensive, and unless you need your hand holding or you have a close personal relationship with your agent (or would like to!), it’s sensible to switch to an online-only letting agent.
+Often, high street letting agents are A LOT more expensive so it’s sensible to switch to an online-only letting agent.